Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     There should be 2 files in this folder already, called `Constants.xs` and `xs.txt`.
 In here, create a new file with any name ending with `.xs`.
 For example, the file can be called `filename.xs`

+    !!!
+Warning "default0.xs"
-    Note 1: There may be an additional file called `default0.xs`.
+        There may be an additional file called `default0.xs`.
 Never write code in this file as this is a temporary file and can be overwritten by the game.

-    Note 2: Additionally, the file `Constants.xs` contains a list of constants that can be used in any XS Script.
+    The file `Constants.xs` contains a list of constants that can be used in any XS Script, using their name.
+They are essentially constants that the XS language pre-defines for you.

 3. Now open this file that you just created in your favourite text/code editor!
 If you don't have one already, using [Visual Studio Code (VSC)](https://code.visualstudio.com/download) is recommended.